campbell000/blog/content/articles/about.md

 I'm the only contributor to this blog, but I wouldn't be opposed to guest contributions!

 ## How Frequently Will This Site be Updated?
-Probably about once a week, as long as I'm the only contributor
+Probably about once a week, as long as I'm the only contributor.

 ## Why This Blog Exists
 It exists because I simply enjoy writing about things that interest me.
 But the answer obviously doesn't end there.
 If it did, then why wouldn't I simply post to Facebook, or Reddit, or one of the other big information/content aggregation platforms?